DPDK/dpdk/doc/guides/prog_guide/vhost_lib.rst

   - ``RTE_VHOST_USER_ASYNC_COPY``

     Asynchronous data path will be enabled when this flag is set.
-Async data path allows applications to register async copy devices (typically hardware DMA channels) to the vhost queues.
-Vhost leverages the copy device registered to free CPU from memory copy operations.
+Async data path allows applications to enable DMA acceleration for vhost queues.
+Vhost leverages the registered DMA channels to free CPU from memory copy operations in data path.
 A set of async data path APIs are defined for DPDK applications to make use of the async capability.
 Only packets enqueued/dequeued by async APIs are processed through the async data path.

     Currently this feature is only implemented on split ring enqueue data path.